publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch2/m__us_usc_t10_s113.md

  __Gender-Neutral Occupational Performance Standards__

 [Pub.
 L. 103–160, div.
 A, title V, § 543][/us/pl/103/160/s543], Nov.
 30, 1993, [107 Stat.
-1660][/us/stat/107/1660], as amended by [Pub.
-L. 113–66, div.
-A, title V, § 523][/us/pl/113/66/s523], Dec.
-26, 2013, [127 Stat.
-756][/us/stat/127/756], provided that:
+1660][/us/stat/107/1660], provided that:

 >     “(a)  __Gender Neutrality Requirement__  __.—__

->     In the case of any military career designator that is open to both male and female members of the Armed Forces, the Secretary of Defense—
+>     In the case of any military occupational career field that is open to both male and female members of the Armed Forces, the Secretary of Defense—

->         “(1) shall ensure that qualification of members of the Armed Forces for, and continuance of members of the Armed Forces in, that occupational career field is evaluated on the basis of an occupational standard, without differential standards or evaluation on the basis of gender;
+>         “(1) shall ensure that qualification of members of the Armed Forces for, and continuance of members of the Armed Forces in, that occupational career field is evaluated on the basis of common, relevant performance standards, without differential standards or evaluation on the basis of gender;

 >         “(2) may not use any gender quota, goal, or ceiling except as specifically authorized by law; and